 Ok, so what if you want to do this properly and actually sort out something long term?

 You can pre-arrange longer tourist visas.
-You’re probably still only looking at 3 to maybe 6 months.
-This is entirely at the discretion of the embassy or consulate that you are speaking to.
-We have found the Brisbane consulate in Australia to be particularly easy to deal with.
+You’re probably still only looking at maybe 3 months.
+The embassy or consulate that you are speaking to has a degree of discretion.
+We have found the Brisbane consulate in Australia to be particularly easy to deal with if you are in Australia.
 Straight answers, short turn around times etc.

 If you are undergoing any sort of medical procedure in Thailand such as giving birth or having surgery you should be able to get a visa in the 3 to 6 month range depending on what you are having done.
 I’m not suggesting that you get surgery just to get a longer visa but if you are travelling there for medical treatment they will accommodate you with a longer visa.